Quit for COVID

 It’s never too late to stop

-If you need more support, the council’s Health Trainers are continuing to offer behavioural support to smokers through telephone sessions.
+The council’s Health Trainers are continuing to offer behavioural support to smokers (including pregnant smokers) through telephone sessions and medication to help you quit will continue to be available.

 More like this